 Fetch Images

-An introduction to fetching onboarding images
+An introduction to fetching images from an Incode onboarding session

-About onboarding images
+What are onboarding images

 Fetching images as base64

-For the payload, you only need to pass in an array with the images you wish to fetch: "images": [""].
-You can see what values are allowed inside the images array payload in the provided link above.
+For the payload, pass an array with the images you wish to fetch: "images": [""].
+You can see what values are allowed inside the images array payload in fetch images API endpoint documentation.
+You can also test the endpoint yourself at this link.

 // request body